“Is this covered by Insurance?” is a question often posed to Eradicator inspectors by clients…

 Comfortable temperatures in all living quarters, including the basement, bathroom, and attic are crucial to maintaining appropriate humidity levels as well as ensuring that heat and condensation from normal activities and occurrences do not pool on surfaces.

-Insulate basement walls, piping, and the exterior walls of older homes because as temperatures drop, the potential for localized condensation increases.
-This increase is a hotspot for mold fungus growth.
+Properly insulate basement walls, piping, and ductwork within home, especially the exterior walls of older homes.
+As temperatures drop, the potential for localized condensation increases, which becomes a hotspot for mold fungus growth.

 Have your roof inspected for leaks as well as missing or damaged tiles and shingles.
 This can prevent water from leaking into the attic, which would prevent mold within these areas.